psychdatascience/FDS-CourseOne/tu005_git.md

 ---

-### 9. Simulate a Scenario for `git fetch` and `git pull`
+### 9. Make a change on GitHub and then synch your local repo with the remote changes

 For this step, you need to make a change directly on the GitHub repository.

 - Go to your repository on GitHub.
 - Navigate to `index.html`.
 - Click the pencil icon to edit the file.
-- Add another paragraph:
+- Add another paragraph in the <body> section:

   ```html
   <p>This is a change made directly on GitHub!</p>
   ```

-- Scroll down and commit the changes with the message: "Direct edit on GitHub."
+- Hit the "Commit Changes..." button and commit the changes with the message: "Direct edit on GitHub."

 ---